-9. Bulk cement shall only be stored within the bulk cement silo.

-Dust emissions from loading or unloading road tankers shall be minimised by venting to the silo arrestment plant and by connecting transfer lines first to the delivery inlet point and then to the tanker discharge point, and by ensuring delivery is at a rate which does not pressurise the silo

-- 10. Silos and bulk containers of dusty materials shall not be overfilled and there shall be an overfilling alarm.
-The alarm shall be tested weekly and the results recorded. - 11.
+- 9. Bulk cement shall only be stored within the bulk cement silo. - 10.
+Dust emissions from loading or unloading road tankers shall be minimised by venting to backventing to a delivery tanker fitted with an on-board, and by connecting transfer lines first to the delivery inlet point and then to the tanker discharge point, and by ensuring delivery is at a rate which does not pressurise the silo. - 11.
+Silos and bulk containers of dusty materials shall not be overfilled and there shall be an overfilling alarm.
+The alarm shall be tested weekly and the results recorded. - 12.
 Deliveries must automatically stop where overfilling or over-pressurisation is identified.